dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor, and _D2_ is the result of the derivation of the semantics of _D_.
-The derivation step will delete elements that amount to the declaring constructor; it will add a new constructor _k_; and it will add zero or more instance variable declarations.
+The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor _k_, and _D2_ is the result of the derivation of the semantics of _D_.
+The derivation step will delete elements that amount to the declaring constructor; it will add a new constructor _k2_; and it will add zero or more instance variable declarations.

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows:

-Assume that `p` is an optional formal parameter in _D_ which has the modifier `var` or the modifier `final` *(that is, `p` is a declaring parameter)*.
+Assume that `p` is an optional formal parameter in _k_ which has the modifier `var` or the modifier `final` *(that is, `p` is a declaring parameter)*.

-Assume that the combined member signature for a getter with the same name as `p` from the superinterfaces of _D_ exists, and has return type `T`.
+Assume that `p` has no type annotation, and the combined member signature for a getter with the same name as `p` from the superinterfaces of _D_ exists and has return type `T`.
 In that case the parameter `p` has declared type `T` as well.

 *In other words, an instance variable introduced by a declaring parameter is subject to override inference, just like an explicitly declared instance variable.*

-Otherwise, assume that `p` does not have a declared type, but it does have a default value whose static type in the empty context is a type (not a type schema) `T` which is not `Null`.
+Otherwise, assume that `p` does not have a type annotation, but it does have a default value whose static type in the empty context is a type (not a type schema) `T` which is not `Null`.
 In that case `p` is considered to have the declared type `T`.
 When `T` is `Null`, `p` is considered to have the declared type `Object?`.
 If `p` does not have a declared type nor a default value then `p` is considered to have the declared type `Object?`.